 In San Diego, the SDAPCD is responsible for attainment planning required by the California CAA.
 The SDAPCD develops the RAQS to address strategies within the SDAB to attain and maintain air quality standards.
-The RAQS was initially adopted by the SDAPCD in 1992, and amended in 1993 in response to ARB comments.
+The RAQS was initially adopted by the SDAPCD in 1992, and amended in 1993 in response to CARB comments.
 SDAPCD further updated the RAQS revisions in 1995; 1998; 2001; 2004, and 2009.
-The local RAQS, in combination with those from all other California non-attainment areas with serious (or worse) air quality problems, is submitted to the ARB, which develops the California SIP.
+The local RAQS, in combination with those from all other California non-attainment areas with serious (or worse) air quality problems, is submitted to CARB, which develops the California SIP.
 The SIP was adopted by the ARB in 1994, and forwarded to the EPA for its approval.
 After considerable analysis and debate, particularly regarding airsheds with the worst smog problems, the EPA approved the SIP in mid-1996.
-Since then, SIP revisions have been developed and approved for non-attainment areas throughout the state; however, the SIP for the SDAB was not required to be updated, as it has achieved its attainment goals in a timely manner.
+Since then, SIP revisions have been developed and approved for non-attainment areas throughout the state; however, the SIP for the SDAB was not required to be updated, as it has achieved its attainment goals in a timely manner In June 2007, the SDAPCD submitted a SIP revision fulfilling the requirements EPA had established for a basic nonattainment area.
+However, EPA did not take action to approve that 2007 SIP submittal because, also in June 2007, a court ruled that EPA must reconsider its implementation methodology and criteria for foregoing nonattainment classifications in affected regions, including San Diego County.
+In a rulemaking responding to the court remand, EPA classified San Diego County as a Moderate ozone nonattainment area for the 1997 ozone standard, effective on June 13, 2012.
+According to the EPA rulemaking, a SIP submittal addressing moderate ozone nonattainment area control requirements would be due in June 2013.